robert-vo/Bowling-Score-Tracking-System/README.md

 To run this project locally, click "Download ZIP" on the top right portion of this page.
 Extract the .zip file to a directory of choice.

-Once extracted, instantiate a PHP server using, in command line or terminal ` php -S localhost:xxxx `
+Once extracted, instantiate a PHP server using, in command line or terminal, ` php -S localhost:xxxx `, where xxxx is a port of your choice.

 If the command is successfully worked, it will display that it is listening on `http://localhost:xxxx`, and the document root is `$dir`.
-In a web browser of choice, navigate to `http://localhost:xxxx/path/to/project/public_html/index.php` and enjoy!
+In a web browser, preferably Google Chrome, navigate to `http://localhost:xxxx/path/to/project/public_html/index.php`, where `path/to/project` is the path relative to `$dir`.

+Once there, the home page should appear.
+Enjoy!

 ### Team 12 - Spring 2016